SHE/HER/HERS

 Jessica Jones, PhD, LP

-Welcome to Becoming Balanced, and congratulations for taking an important step towards finding behavioral health support for you or your loved one!
-I know the process of finding the right fit in a behavioral health provider can be long and arduous, and it is also SO worth it.
-I am very passionate about helping people find the best form of psychotherapy to fit their unique experience and concerns.
-I have been working as a licensed psychologist for over ten years and have worked with many individuals experiencing mood and anxiety disorders, including trauma-related disorders, and individuals experiencing emotional health concerns in the context of chronic health conditions.
-I also am a strong advocate for those experiencing neurodiversity (ADHD and/or Autism Spectrum Disorder), whether firsthand or in their loved one.
-I specialize in helping individuals identify the specific nature of their concerns, including differential diagnostic assessment and inclusion of psychological testing, if appropriate.
-Clearly identifying these concerns leads to improved outcomes, helping individuals grow in a way that is meaningful to them.
+Welcome to Becoming Balanced, and congratulations on taking an important step toward finding behavioral health support for you or your loved one!
+I know the process of finding the right fit with a provider can be long and challenging, and it's also so worth it.
+I'm deeply passionate about helping people find the form of psychotherapy that best fits their unique experiences and concerns.
+I've been working as a licensed psychologist for over ten years, and I'm a strong advocate for those experiencing neurodivergence (ADHD and/or Autism Spectrum Disorder), whether firsthand or through a loved one.
+I specialize in helping individuals identify the specific nature of their experience, including differential diagnostic assessment and psychological testing when needed.
+Clearly identifying what's most impacting a person leads to better outcomes and helps individuals grow in ways that are meaningful to them.
+I also work with many people experiencing mood and anxiety disorders, including trauma-related conditions, as well as those navigating emotional health concerns alongside chronic health conditions, helping them find balance amid shifting environmental and health circumstances.

-Throughout my career, I have valued working with a diverse group of individuals and assisting them in learning helpful ways to cope with the ups and downs of life, as well as working to build a life that is meaningful and aligned with their unique values.
-Once specific concerns are identified, the next step is selecting an intervention, or type of psychotherapy, that is the best fit for each individual.
-I have been trained in and use many forms of cognitive behavioral therapy, including Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT) and Cognitive Processing Therapy (CPT).
-I find that these interventions offer many individuals tools to practice increased awareness of their experience and more opportunities to grow through taking intentional action, even in quite stressful circumstances.
-I have also received training in many types of group psychotherapy interventions, including through the Center for Mind-Body Medicine, and I am very excited to start a stress management group using Mind-Body skills at Becoming Balanced in early 2023!
+Throughout my career, I've valued working with a diverse group of individuals and helping them build lives that are meaningful and aligned with their unique values.
+Once specific concerns are identified, the next step is finding the intervention, or type of psychotherapy, that's the best fit for each person.
+I've been trained in and use many forms of cognitive behavioral therapy, including Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), and Cognitive Processing Therapy (CPT).
+I find these approaches give people practical tools to build greater awareness of their experience and more opportunities to grow through intentional action, even in stressful circumstances.
+I've also trained in several forms of group psychotherapy and enjoy leading groups here at Becoming Balanced, including a stress management group using Mind-Body skills and, at times, a skills group for women with ADHD.

-To let you know a bit about me, I grew up in North Dakota and attended North Dakota State University, earning a Bachelor’s degree in Psychology.
-After working as a research assistant at the Centre for Addiction and Mental Health in Toronto, Canada, I completed my graduate training at the University of Minnesota, earning Master of Arts and Doctorate of Philosophy degrees.
-I then completed a pre-doctoral internship at Hazelden Foundation, in Center City, MN, and a post-doctoral fellowship at the Veterans Affairs Medical Center in Minneapolis, MN.
-Since earning my degree and license, I have worked in hospitals and community mental health centers.
-I also have a passion for training future clinicians, and I have previously provided individual supervision to Psychology trainees during pre-doctoral internships and post-doctoral residencies.
+A bit about my background: I grew up in North Dakota and attended North Dakota State University, earning a Bachelor's degree in Psychology.
+After working as a research assistant at the Centre for Addiction and Mental Health in Toronto, Canada, I completed my graduate training at the University of Minnesota, earning my Master of Arts and Doctorate of Philosophy degrees.
+I then completed a pre-doctoral internship at Hazelden Foundation in Center City, MN, and a post-doctoral fellowship at the Veterans Affairs Medical Center in Minneapolis, MN.
+Since earning my degree and license, I've worked in hospitals and community mental health centers.
+I also have a passion for training future clinicians and have previously provided individual supervision to psychology trainees during pre-doctoral internships and post-doctoral residencies.

-Outside of work, my roles include being a wife, mom of three kids, and a Director of the Board for West Fargo Public Schools.
-I use skills daily to seek balance between these roles, as well as working as a psychologist.
-Some days, that balance comes from practicing mindfulness, being active and cooking nutritious foods; other days, from spreading time between attending kids’ activities and my own hobbies of playing piano, going for a walk outside, cheering on the Bison, reading or knitting and crocheting.
-I am so glad you are seeking help and healing for yourself or your loved one, and I would be honored to help you navigate that path!”
+Outside of work, I wear many hats, wife, mom of three kids, and Director of the Board for West Fargo Public Schools.
+I use these same skills every day to seek balance between all of these roles alongside my work as a psychologist.
+Some days that balance comes from mindfulness, staying active, and cooking nutritious meals; other days, it comes from splitting my time between my kids' activities and my own hobbies, like playing piano, cheering on the Bison, reading, building with LEGO, or making art.
+I'm so glad you're seeking help and healing for yourself or your loved one, and I'd be honored to help you navigate that path.